 But how can you attend to each student’s needs when you’ve got a room full of them?

 A great way to get students interested in a lesson is to give them the freedom to choose the material that they want to engage with.
-Creatubbles provides your students with that freedom.
-Students can choose which types of creations they want to visit and in what ways they want to interact with it.
+On Creatubbles, students can choose which types of creations they want to visit and in what ways they want to interact with it.